Browse HIAs

 RMG/ Southside Recycling Permit Application

-This Health Impact Assessment (HIA) assesses the health equity impacts of the RMG/Southside Recycling proposal. – The creation of this HIA Report was supported by a grant from the Health Impact Project.
-The views expressed are those of the author(s) and do not necessarily reflect the views of The Pew Charitable Trusts, or the Robert […]
+This Health Impact Assessment assesses the health equity impacts of the RMG/Southside Recycling proposal. – The creation of this HIA Report was supported by a grant from the Health Impact Project.
+The views expressed are those of the author(s) and do not necessarily reflect the views of The Pew Charitable Trusts, or the Robert Wood […]

 Graphic depicting key elements of the Health Impact Assessment Report entitled Tree Canopy Cover Goals which includes icons related to the following: environmental health, thriving natural world; people living in poverty; Urban; Quantitative research; thriving natural world, thriving natural world